DaveBackus/Data_Bootcamp_Book/installing-python.md

 **Spyder**.
 Start up Spyder.
 (If you're not sure how to do that, go back to the previous section.)
 Once you have Spyder up and running:

 * Create a new file.
 Click on File (upper left), then New file.
 That should give you a new file with some junk at the top that you can ignore or delete.
 * Add code to file.
-Enter the following lines of code at the bottom of your file (cut and paste should do it):
+Enter the following lines of code at the bottom of your file (you can cut and paste from the code file linked at the top):
 ```python
 import sys      # import system module (don't ask)